-All data will be kept in accordance with the Retention Schedule set out in the Information and Record Management Society's Toolkit for Schools: This can be found here
+All data will be kept in accordance with the Retention Schedule set out in the Information and Record Management Society's Toolkit for Schools (for maintained schools): This can be found here.

 16. Personal data breaches

 The school will make all reasonable endeavours to ensure that there are no personal data breaches.